JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 ```
 # Animation helper functions

 !!! note

     [Javis.jl](https://github.com/JuliaAnimators/Javis.jl) is the best way to make animated graphics  with Julia.

 Luxor provides some functions to help you create simple animations.
 It provides some assistance in creating lots of individual frames, and you have the option of stitching these together to form a moving animation in the animated GIF format.

+If you're looking for a way to display animations in another window, with live updates, see the [Interactive graphics and Threads](@ref) section.

 There are four steps to creating an animation.